SRGBmods/qmk-8051/readme.md

 ./compile.sh <your_keyboard> <your_keymap>
 ```
 The result is a .hex and a .bin file at QMK directory.
 You can now use it for flashing.
->[!NOTE]
-> For some unknow reason, when linking, I got this Error:
-> ```bash
->?ASlink-Error-Could not get 1 consecutive byte in internal RAM for area BIT_BANK.
->```
-> I don't know why sdcc decides to preserve a byte for **BIT_BANK**, or what even BIT_BANK is.
-Anyone know about this BIT_BANK thing, please help me :face_with_spiral_eyes:.
-> I know it got something to do with the CH555 USB's interrupt service routine.
-But don't see that byte used anywhere in the code.
-> So, my script above just removes the BIT_BANK byte in the USB interrupt assembly code, Re-assemble then Link.
-Haven't seen a problem so far :crossed_fingers:.